flobb/FlobFoundationBundle/README.md

 $builder->add('switch_radio', 'switch', array('label' => 'Switch (as radio)', 'choices' => array(1 => 'Choice 1', 2 => 'Choice 2', 3 => 'Obi wan kenobi'), 'multiple' => false));
 ```

-### Button Groups (form field type)
+### Button Group (form field type)

-You can now use button groups in your forms.
+You can now use [button groups](http://foundation.zurb.com/docs/components/button_groups.html) in your forms.

-Button groups are button, grouped together by [Foundation](http://foundation.zurb.com/docs/components/button_groups.html).
+Button groups are button, grouped together by Foundation.
 This way they are rendered on the same line, instead of all on a different row.

 This is an example of the field :
 ```Php